OmgVal/Project-2/README.md

 click image to go to Giphy site to get an API key.

-### Using API key:
+### Using API key⚠:

-- to user your api key you will need to `touch .env` file in your terminal.
+- To use your api key you will need to `touch .env` file in your terminal.
 - In your env file your API Key in this format: `API_KEY=' '` paste your API inside of the single quotes

 ## Technologies Used:

-- Sequelize
+- Sequelize - used for data in database and node.
-- Node.js
+- Node.js - for server to use Javascript for building application
-- Express
+- Express - webframe (RESTful Routes)
-- EJS
+- EJS - website template
-- Bootstrap
+- Bootstrap - website styling(CSS Shortcuts)
-- CSS

 ## ERDs: